SSA: Sparse Sparse Attention by Aligning Full and Sparse Attention Outputs in Feature Space: Related Work

 \section{Related Work}

 \textbf{Training-Free Sparse Attention.} Training-free sparse attention leverages the intrinsic sparsity in the attention distribution, allowing it to closely approximate full attention while significantly reducing computational cost.
 A widely used form is sliding-window attention, which restricts each token to attend only to its local neighborhood \citep{child2019generatinglongsequencessparse,beltagy2020longformerlongdocumenttransformer,brown2020languagemodelsfewshotlearners}.
 StreamingLLM \citep{xiao2024efficient} further observes an ``attention sink'' phenomenon, where substantial attention mass is placed on the initial tokens, and incorporates these early tokens into the sparse attention set.

-Beyond fixed patterns, dynamic sparse attention selects informative positions based on the relevance between the query and previous keys.
-A common approach is block-sparse attention \citep{xiao2024infllm,jiang2024minference10acceleratingprefilling,xu2025xattention,tang2024questqueryawaresparsityefficient,zhang2025spargeattentionaccuratetrainingfreesparse}, which partitions the context into blocks, estimates block importance, and selects the top-$k$ blocks for computation.
+Beyond fixed patterns, dynamic sparse attention selects informative segments based on the relevance between the query and attended keys.
+A common method is block-sparse attention \citep{xiao2024infllm,jiang2024minference10acceleratingprefilling,xu2025xattention,tang2024questqueryawaresparsityefficient,zhang2025spargeattentionaccuratetrainingfreesparse}, which partitions the context into blocks, then selects the top-$k$ important blocks for computation.
+Owing to the mismatch between training and inference, this type of methods often suffer from error compounding, especially on long context tasks \citep{hu2026lilapplyingposttrainingsparseattention}.
 In a nutshell, we categorize all training-free sparse attention methods as Full-Sparse type.